roys/java-hdl-webserver/README.md

 15. Don't be to impatient, but you should now be able to test out the command you just created, e.g. *OK Google, open the garage*.

-**Unlike the dimmer actions you need to add both a new action and a new "applet" if you want to add another one.**
+**Unlike the dimmer actions you need to add both a new action and a new "applet" if you want to create another one.**

 ## Security
 I strongly recommend using HTTPS for the server.
 Setting that up is a bit out of scope for this document, but you should really look into it.
 If not using HTTPS someone on the Internet might pick up the commands you are sending.
-The commands can replayed and someone might guess other how to use other commands.
+The commands can replayed and someone might guess how to use other commands.

 The reason there is no login for the frontend of the web server is simple: The moment someone has access to the network where there are HDL Buspro traffic they don't need this server.
 All communication is done in plain text with no